Mandy Minella: 2016

 In 2016, Minella started the year poorly, including a string of first-round losses in Auckland, Melbourne and Launceston.
 At the Taiwan Open in Kaohsiung, she managed to score another WTA main-draw win, defeating Naomi Osaka in the first round before falling to local favourite Hsieh Su-wei.
 However, Minella bowed out in the first or second round of her next four events which included both ITF and WTA tournaments.
 In Fed Cup, she began to turn the tide, boasting an unbeaten record in Europe/Africa Zone Group III, helping Luxembourg gain promotion to Group II in 2017 alongside teammates Claudine Schaul, Eléonora Molinaro and Merima Mujasevic.

 Minella began her 2016 clay-court campaign at the Prague Open.
 However, she lost to Océane Dodin in the second qualifying round.
 A few more early losses in Cagnes-sur-Mer, Saint-Gaudens and Strasbourg had only given more worries as she had failed to win back-to-back singles matches, excluding Fed Cup, for the entire year.
 This was not to change at the French Open though, as she lost to Klára Koukalová in the second round of qualifying.
 The Bol Open, however, proved to be a lucky charm for Minella as she started to turn her year around.
 This event saw her win her first WTA singles title in which she boasted wins over current top and former top-100 players Evgeniya Rodina, Varvara Lepchenko, Marina Erakovic, Ana Konjuh and Polona Hercog.

 Personal life

-Minella was born in Esch-sur-Alzette to parents Mario and Anna Minella and started playing tennis at the age of five.
+Minella was born in Esch-sur-Alzette to Mario and Anna Minella and started playing tennis at the age of five.

-On 17 October 2014, Minella married her coach and boyfriend Tim Sommer in her home town of Esch-sur-Alzette.
+On 17 October 2014, Minella married her coach and boyfriend Tim Sommer in her hometown of Esch-sur-Alzette.
 In October 2017, she gave birth to a daughter, Emma Lina.

-On 12 December 2020, she gave birth to her second child, girl Maya.
+On 12 December 2020, she gave birth to her second daughter Maya.

+In November 2023, she joined the Luxembourg parliament as a member of the Democratic Party, representing the South constituency.